 How Do I Get to Halong Bay?

 Getting to Halong is now a lot easier than it used to be, thanks to recent upgrades in infrastructure, particularly road works.
 By far the most commonly used departure cities are the capital Hanoi and the industrial city of Hai Phong.

 Can I Swim in Halong Bay?

 Absolutely!
-The World Heritage Site is considered as one of the best places to swim in Vietnam because of its numerous pristine beaches.
-The bay is not only a perfect place for sunbathing, it is also ideal for taking a dip in the clean, refreshing, emerald-colored waters.
+The World Heritage Site is considered one of the best places to swim in Vietnam because of its numerous pristine waters.
+The bay is not only a perfect place for sunbathing, but it is also ideal for taking a dip in the clean, refreshing, emerald-colored waters.